A prize for excellent theses

 In memory of Friedrich Gennheimer, the Haniel Foundation, together with the Ludwigshafen University of Business and Society and the Wine Campus Neustadt, awards the Friedrich Gennheimer Prize for Marketing and the Friedrich Gennheimer Prize for Viticulture, Enology and Wine Marketing.

-Scope of funding: 2000 euros for Bachelor's thesis, 3000 euros for Master's thesis
+Funding amount: 2000.00 euros for a Bachelor's thesis / 3000.00 euros for a Master's thesis

-Cycle: annually
+Frequency: annually

 Donor: Haniel Foundation